aksoumya99/crypto-live-price/README.md

 # crypto-live-price
-A mini website to track the live prices of 5 crypto coins
+A mini website to track the live prices of 5 crypto coins, namely- BTC, ETH, USDT, BNB', SOL

 Step 1: Clone the repository